open-contracting/standard/docs/guidance/map/framework_agreements.md

 * The techniques extension is declared in the package metadata.
 * Since this contracting process is for the set-up of a framework agreement, `tender.techniques.hasFrameworkAgreement` is set to `true`.
 * Since any supplier is able to submit a response to the invitation to participate, `tender.procurementMethod` is set to 'selective'.
-* Since the framework agreement is open, `tender.expressionOfInterestDeadline` is set to the end of the framework agreement.
+* Since the framework agreement is open, `tender.expressionOfInterestDeadline` is set to the last date that new suppliers can be added, which in this case matches the last date of the framework agreement.
 * Since there are two buyers, the 'buyer' object is not set, and the buyers are declared in the `parties` array.
 * Since Chile Compra is the organization that manages the contracting process, `tender.procuringEntity` is set to reference Chile Compra's object in the `parties` array.